Minimax Optimal and Computationally Efficient Algorithms for Distributionally Robust Offline Reinforcement Learning: Distributionally Robust Variance-Aware Pessimistic Value Iteration

-Note that the bound in \eqref{eq:suboptimality bound of VA-DRPVI} does not explicitly depend on $H$ anymore due to the choice of $\beta_2$.
-A naive observation that $[\VV_h V_{h+1}^{\star,\rho}](s, a)\in [1,H^2]$ implies $\Sigma_h^{\star-1} \preceq H^2\Lambda_h^{-1}$ by definition.
+Note that the bound in \Cref{th:VA-DRPVI} does not explicitly depend on $H$ anymore compared with that in \Cref{th:DRPVI}.
+A naive observation is that $[\VV_h V_{h+1}^{\star,\rho}](s, a)\in [1,H^2]$.
+By comparing the definitions in \eqref{eq:covariance matrix} and \eqref{eq:variance weighted covariance matrix_population_version}, we have $\bSigma_h^{\star-1} \preceq H^2\bLambda_h^{-1}$.
 Thus the upper bound of \Cref{alg:VA-DRPVI} is never worse than that of \Cref{alg:DR-PVI}.
-This improvement brought by variance information is similar to that in standard linear MDPs \citep[Theorem 2]{xiong2022nearly}.
+This improvement brought by variance information is similar to that in standard linear MDPs \citep[Theorem 2]{xiong2023nearly}.
 However, thanks to the range shrinkage phenomenon, we can further show that \algnameVA\ is strictly better than \algname\ when the uncertainty level is of constant order. \begin{corollary} Under the same assumptions and settings as \Cref{th:VA-DRPVI}, given the uncertainty level $\rho$, we have with probability at least $1-\delta$, for all $s\in \cS$, the suboptimality of \algnameVA\ satisfies